nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 ## 1.9

 -  improved: replaced percentiles with median and average for player buffer length, only admin can now see the percentile metric
--  improved: playback and ingest counts on the world map now only show connections which lasted at least 2 seconds, so that we won't show false positives, like e.g. for customer ezugi, which is doing one second playbacks to check if a stream is live
+-  improved: playback and ingest counts on the world map now only show connections which lasted at least 2 seconds, so that we won't show false positives
 -  improved: show connections in region US
 -  added hover for world map
 -  changed: customers with package full can see the first three H5Live metrics
--  fixed: keep selected organisation when changing to different dashboard
--  hotfix: handle countries from Elasticsearch response, which are not available on the world map
--  hotfix: improve check for updating the sums for the stream name list, led to sluggish UI
+-  hotfix: improve check for updating the sums for the stream name list, had impact on UI performance
--  hotfix: sorting for data and numbers did not work anymore, used in the admin organisation list

 ## 1.8

--  added option to filter list of stream names in "GBytes per Streamname" by using tags (hidden option for now)
+-  added option to filter list of stream names in "GBytes per Streamname" by using tags
 -  improved understandability of H5Live metrics
--  fixed: handle empty Elasticsearch query results for H5Live metrics
--  fixed: admin filter does not always show the selected organisation

-## 1.7 - added H5Live metrics and world map (not deployed to prod)
+## 1.7 - added H5Live metrics and world map

--  improved: use queue for Elasticsearch queries, so they are not executed all at once
 -  added initial version of worldmap widget
 -  added new H5Live metrics: error/status codes, reasons for stopping, play buffering ratio, player loading count, percentiles of average player buffer length in seconds, median play start time in seconds
--  removed local IP address from GBytes per IP
 -  fixed: pie chart not shown in some cases
--  fixed missing organisation name and hash in exported pdf for non-admin users
+-  fixed missing organisation name and hash in exported pdf

 ## 1.6